Characterizing the velocity anisotropy of the Milky Way's stellar halo: Kinematic anisotropy

 \subsection{Metallicity/color effects on the anisotropy}

-The relation between anisotropy and metallicity has been discussed previously in the literature.
-Higher metallicity stars present a higher anisotropy (\citealt{Hattori2013}, \citealt{Kafle2013}, \citealt{Bird2021}, \citealt{Liu2022}), a relation attributed to accretion events that form the MW halo.
-However, \cite{Bird2021} isolated a \textit{smooth and diffuse halo} using a clustering algorithm to identify clumps of accreted stars, and observed that the correlation between anisotropy and metallicity persists in a virialized halo.
+As a result of a mixture of structures in the halo, a correlation with metallicity appears.
+The initial works of \cite{Hattori2013} and \cite{Kafle2013} showed that BHB stars with $\rm[Fe/H] > -2$ exhibit higher anisotropy values inside 20 kpc, being radially dominated, while more metal-poor stars present more tangential orbits.
+More recently, \cite{Vickers2021} analyzed $\sim 2700$ BHB stars observed by LAMOST at $r_{gc} < 25$ kpc and also observed an increase in anisotropy with metallicity.
+Unlike previous works, they found an approximately constant radial profile for both groups.
+Using a clustering algorithm to identify and remove accreted structures, \cite{Bird2021} observed that the relation between anisotropy and metallicity persists, which could indicate that a significant part of accreted stars had already been virialized and compose the \textit{smooth halo}.
+Here, we investigate this correlation with the kinematic selection.

 Figure \ref{fig:beta_feh} presents the $\beta_s$ profile in bins of metallicity.
 The metallicity intervals and the bins of Galactocentric distance were defined to divide the sample into an approximated equal number of stars.
 The x-axis position indicates the median $r_{gc}$ in each bin.
-In the complete sample (top panel), the bins comprehend 336 stars each, while, in the clean sample (bottom panel), we have 91 stars each.
-The top panel shows that, as the metallicity increases, the $\beta_s$ profiles become more radially-biased inside $25$ kpc for the complete sample, in agreement with previous findings.
-The most metal-poor profiles reach a maximum of $\beta_s \approx 0.4$ around 12 kpc, while the thin gray line, with $\rm [Fe/H] > -1.7$, reaches $\beta_s \approx 0.7$ at approximately the same distance.
-All $\beta_s$ profiles show a decreasing trend, being isotropic to tangential in the last bin.
+In the complete sample (top panel), the bins comprehend, approximately, 318 stars each, while, in the clean sample (bottom panel), we have $\sim 85$ stars each.
+The top panel shows that, as the metallicity increases, the $\beta_s$ profiles become more radially-biased inside 25 kpc for the complete sample, in agreement with previous findings.
+The most metal-poor profile (purple line) reaches a maximum of $\beta_s = 0.37$ at 11 kpc, while the most metal-rich (gray line), reaches $\beta_s = 0.64$ at the same distance.

+All $\beta_s$ profiles show a decreasing trend, being tangential in the last bin.
 We can also notice the inversion of the correlation at larger distances, with the more metal-rich subset becoming the more tangentially dominated.
 The clean sample in the bottom panel shows that the relationship between $\beta_s$ and [Fe/H] is almost erased after removing the accreted structures.
 The lack of correlation between metallicity and $\beta_s$ in our clean sample reinforces that this relation is driven by merger events.
-We remind the reader that $\beta_s$ preserves the behaviour observed using the traditional velocity anisotropy parameter $\beta$.
+We remind the reader that $\beta_s$ preserves the behaviour observed using $\beta$.

 If the correlation between kinematic and metallicity is a signature of the accretion history, we would expect a correlation also with the age of the stars.
 With BHB stars, we can infer relative ages from photometric information.
 Keeping the metallicity constant, a difference in the color of the BHB stars reflects a difference in their ages, with bluer BHB stars being older than redder BHB stars.